ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

-The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value of the header
+The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry indicates that when the value of the
-`<HEADER_TO_CONSIDER>` is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.
+`<HEADER_TO_CONSIDER>` header is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

-The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
+The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will
-be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.

 **Based on the payload**

-Dispatching would be based on the value in the request payload for one of the map keys specified in the
+Dispatching will be based on the value in the request payload of one of the map keys specified in the
 `payloadKeyResourceMap` map.

 ```ballerina